Light

 1. 1

-Check whether the lean and stretching correlates with a single nearby window, since Money Tree's broad compound leaves make one-sided reaching especially visible and easy to confirm before making other changes.
+Check whether the lean and stretching correlates with the position of a single nearby window, since Money Tree's broad compound leaves make one-sided reaching easy to confirm visually before making other changes.

 2. 2

-Relocate to a spot that gets several hours of bright, indirect light from more than one direction if possible, rather than a single strong window that the fixed braided base can't lean away from or compensate for on its own.
+Relocate to a spot that gets several hours of bright, indirect light from more than one direction where possible, rather than a single strong window that the fixed braided base can't lean away from or compensate for.

 3. 3

-Build a weekly quarter-turn into routine care from here on, since a braided trunk can't reorient itself the way a loosely trailing stem could — rotation is doing all the correction work on this plant that a flexible stem would otherwise do for itself.
+Build a weekly quarter-turn into routine care from here on, since a braided trunk can't reorient itself the way a loosely trailing stem could — rotation is doing all the correction work on this plant that a flexible stem would otherwise do on its own.

 4. 4

-Cut the leggiest stem back a few inches into its stretched section — because the braided trunk locks the base in a fixed orientation, pruning is the more reliable fix here than the rotation trick alone.
+Cut the leggiest stem back a few inches into its stretched section, just above a node, since the fixed orientation of the braided trunk makes pruning a more reliable fix here than rotation alone.

 5. 5

-Root the pruned cutting in water or moist mix if you'd like a second plant, since Money Tree propagates reasonably well from stem cuttings taken during active growth.
+Root the pruned cutting in water or moist mix if a second plant is wanted, since Money Tree propagates reasonably well from stem cuttings taken during active growth.

 Prevention